A Hard Rain's a-Gonna Fall

-"A Hard Rain's a-Gonna Fall" is a song by the American singer-songwriter Bob Dylan.
-Mischaracterized, even by Dylan, as a response to the Cuban Missile Crisis of October 1962, Dylan, in fact, wrote it in June of 1962 and debuted it publicly that September.
-The first studio version appeared on The Freewheelin' Bob Dylan album (1963).
+"A Hard Rain's a-Gonna Fall" is a song written by the American singer-songwriter Bob Dylan.
+Mischaracterized, even by Dylan, as a response to the Cuban Missile Crisis of October 1962, he began it in June of 1962 and performed it publicly that September.
+Its recording debut was on Dylan's The Freewheelin' Bob Dylan (1963).

-“Hard Rain” recalls the question-and-answer lyrics, and the melody, of the traditional Anglo-Scottish ballad "Lord Randall".
-Dylan said the song stemmed from the sense that, "After a while you become aware of nothing but a culture of feeling, of black days, of schism, evil for evil, the common destiny of the human being getting thrown off course.
-It’s all one long funeral song."
+Despite owing much to the Anglo Scottish ballads, in particular Lord Randall, "Hard Rain" is also a break from tradition.
+Close Dylan associate the folk singer Dave Van Ronk said "it was unlike anything that had come before…clearly the beginning of a revolution".
+In particular, aspects of 20th Century poetry were brought in.
+Among Beat poets, Allen Ginsberg thought Dylan had with "A Hard Rain” taken up their torch.
+The new turn sprang, at least in part, from Dylan’s disparate readings, including American Civil War newspapers in NYC libraries, Balzac, Jonathan Swift, and classical literature which, Dylan said, lay behind the song’s "culture of feeling, of black days, of schism, evil for evil, the common destiny of the human being getting thrown off course.
+It's all one long funeral song."

-A momentous breakthrough for both Dylan and folk songs: notably, and without precedent, “Hard Rain” evokes the symbolist imagery of poet Arthur Rimbaud.
-Contemporary Allen Ginsburg saw the song as a passing of the torch from the the Beats, like himself, to a new generation, while Dylan’s close associate the folk singer Dave Van Ronk said the song was “unlike anything that had come before…clearly the beginning of a revolution”.

 History

-Dylan originally wrote "A Hard Rain's a-Gonna Fall" in the form of a poem.
-The first iteration of the lyrics was written on a typewriter in the shared apartment of Dylan's friends Wavy Gravy and singer Tom Paxton, within Greenwich Village, New York City.
-Significant edits occurred after this time, for instance, an earlier draft which appeared in both Sing Out and Broadside folk magazines contained "a highway of golden with nobody on it" became "a highway of diamonds".

-On September 22, 1962, Dylan appeared for the first time at Carnegie Hall as part of an all-star hootenanny.
-His three-song set marked the first public performance of "A Hard Rain's a-Gonna Fall," One month later, on October 22, U.S. President John F. Kennedy appeared on national television to announce the discovery of Soviet missiles on the island of Cuba, initiating the Cuban Missile Crisis.
-In the sleeve notes on the Freewheelin album, Nat Hentoff would quote Dylan as saying that he wrote "A Hard Rain" in response to the Cuban Missile Crisis: "Every line in it is actually the start of a whole new song.
+Dylan began the lyrics in the summer of 1962 in Greenwich Village.
+Early versions were soon published in Sing Out! and Broadside, with slight differences: "a highway of golden", for instance, became "a highway of diamonds" in the finished song.
+In that September Dylan performed it at a Carnegie Hall hootenanny.
+One month later, on October 22, U.S. President John F. Kennedy appeared on national television to announce the discovery of Soviet missiles on the island of Cuba, initiating the Cuban Missile Crisis.
+On the sleeve notes on the Freewheelin' album, Nat Hentoff quoted Dylan saying he wrote "A Hard Rain's" in response to the crisis: "Every line in it is actually the start of a whole new song.
 But when I wrote it, I thought I wouldn't have enough time alive to write all those songs so I put all I could into this one."
 In actuality, Dylan had written the song more than a month before the crisis broke.
 The song was recorded in a single take at Columbia Records' Studio A on December 6, 1962.